PedroLuizskt/Geospatial-Automation-Suite/README.md

 # Geospatial-Automation-Suite
 A Python pipeline suite for on-demand territorial intelligence.
 Automates complex environmental analyses (CAR, Biomes, Soils, Hydro) for properties and municipalities.
 Integrates local (GeoPandas, Rasterio) and cloud (Google Earth Engine) processing to generate PDF reports, turning days of manual work into minutes.

+1. Overview: The Problem
+In many environmental and governmental institutions, the generation of technical reports and situational maps is a severe operational bottleneck.
+This process is often manual, repetitive, and slow, requiring analysts to spend days clipping, processing, and stylizing maps for a single rural property or municipality.
+This manual workflow is not scalable and is prone to human error.

+2. The Solution: An On-Demand Intelligence Suite
+This repository contains a production-ready suite of modular data pipelines that transform this entire workflow into an automated, scalable, on-demand system.
+It is designed as a "solution factory" that ingests raw geospatial data (both vector and raster) and outputs professional-grade PDF dossiers, complete with high-quality maps and statistical tables.

+3. Key Features & Analyses
+This suite is composed of several independent, configurable pipelines that can be run for any Area of Interest (AOI), such as a municipality or a specific rural property.

+3.1.
+CAR (Rural Environmental Registry) Analysis Municipal Dossier: Processes the complete SICAR database (attributes and geometries) for a given municipality, generating a full PDF dossier with maps and statistics for each CAR status (Active, Pending, Canceled).
+Property-Level Characterization: Performs a detailed analysis of a single rural property, loading all its declared layers (APP, Legal Reserve, Consolidated Use, Native Vegetation).
+Automatic Legal Reserve (RL) Balance: Automatically calculates the Legal Reserve (RL) deficit or surplus by cross-referencing the property's location with official Biome and Legal Amazon boundaries to determine the correct required percentage (e.g., 20%, 35%, 80%).

+3.2.
+Thematic Environmental Analysis (Local Processing)
+Soils: Clips the national IBGE soil map to the AOI and quantifies the area (ha) of each soil class.
+Geomorphology: Clips and quantifies the geomorphological units based on IBGE/CPRM data.
+Hydrography: Analyzes the official hydrographic network to map all watercourses, identify river springs, and calculate drainage density (km/km²) for the AOI.
+Biomes & Vegetation: Identifies and quantifies the Biomes and Phytophysiognomies (vegetation types) present in the AOI.
+Climate: Processes regional raster data to analyze mean annual precipitation and Land Surface Temperature (LST).

+3.3.
+Multitemporal & Cloud Analysis (GEE Integration) Land Use & Cover Change: Performs a multitemporal analysis (1985-2024) using MapBiomas data to quantify the evolution of land use (e.g., pasture, agriculture, forest) within the AOI.
+Terrain Analysis (GEE): Integrates with the Google Earth Engine API to compute slope (steepness) from NASADEM DEMs on the fly, classifying the result into standard relief classes.
+Soil Carbon (GEE): Quantifies Soil Organic Carbon (SOC) using MapBiomas Soil assets, providing vital environmental metrics without local data storage.
+Forest Classification (GEE): Classifies forest status (e.g., Primary, Young Secondary) using NASA/ORNL global assets.
+Socio-Environmental (GEE): Analyzes "Tree Proximate People" (TPP) data from FAO/GEE to assess population density near forest cover.

+4. Technology Stack
+This project was built using a robust stack of open-source geospatial libraries and cloud services.

+Core Data Processing:
+Python 3.x
+GeoPandas & Pandas: For all vector data manipulation and statistical analysis.
+Rasterio & Shapely: For all raster processing, clipping, and masking operations.
+NumPy: For numerical calculations and raster array manipulation.

+Cloud & Big Data:
+Google Earth Engine (GEE): Python API for cloud-based processing of large-scale datasets (DEMs, Soil Carbon).
+Geemap: For interactive development and data export from GEE.

+Data Visualization & Reporting:
+Matplotlib: The core engine for creating all static maps and statistical charts.
+Contextily: For adding web map basemaps (e.g., CartoDB Positron) to maps.
+Matplotlib-Scalebar: For adding cartographically correct scale bars.
+PdfPages: For compiling all outputs (maps and tables) into a single, multi-page PDF dossier.

+5. Project Structure
+This repository is organized as a suite of modular pipelines.
+Each script is self-contained and designed to solve a specific analysis task.
+/pipelines: Contains the core Python scripts, each representing a complete analysis (e.g., pipeline_soil_analysis.py, pipeline_car_characterization.py).
+/gee_scripts: Contains any stand-alone Earth Engine scripts used for prototyping or data exploration.
+/examples: Contains example PDF outputs generated by the pipelines, showcasing the final product.

+6. License
+This project is licensed under the MIT License.
+See the LICENSE file for details.